rbuskens/spinnaker.github.io/documentation/getting_started.md

 ## Step 1: Set up your target deployment environment

-You need to setup your target deployment environment, which is an AWS or GCP project that will house clusters that are deployed to and managed by Spinnaker.
-You can choose to setup only an [AWS environment](#aws-setup), a [GCP environment](#google-cloud-platform-setup), or both.
+You need to setup your target deployment environment, which is an AWS or Google Cloud Platform project that will house clusters that are deployed to and managed by Spinnaker.
+You can choose to setup only an [AWS environment](#aws-setup), a [Google Cloud Platform environment](#google-cloud-platform-setup), or both.
 Please follow the appropriate instructions below to get your target deployment environment(s) setup.